zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 Rolling upgrades with custom metrics enables you to utilize the application health extension to emit custom metrics to your Virtual Machine Scale Set.
 These custom metrics can be used to tell the scale set the order in which virtual machines should be updated when a rolling upgrade is triggered.
 The custom metrics can also inform your scale set when an upgrade should be skipped on a specific instance.
 This allows you to have more control over the ordering and the update process itself.

-Rolling upgrades with custom metrics can be used combined with other rolling upgrade functionality such as Automatic OS upgrades, Automatic Extension upgrades and MaxSurge rolling upgrades.
+Rolling upgrades with custom metrics can be used in combination with other rolling upgrade functionality such as Automatic OS upgrades, Automatic Extension upgrades and MaxSurge rolling upgrades.

 ## Requirements

 - When using Rolling upgrades with custom metrics on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health, and report phase ordering or skip upgrade information.
 Rolling upgrades with custom metrics upgrades aren't supported when using the application health extension with binary states.
-- The application health extension must be setup to use HTTP or HTTPS in order to receive the custom metrics used to managed the phase order and skip upgrade functionality.
-TCP is not supported for rolling upgrades with custom metrics.
+- The application health extension must be setup to use HTTP or HTTPS in order to receive the custom metrics information.
+TCP isn't supported for rolling upgrades with custom metrics.

 ## Concepts